josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 because you're using a map of south asia,
 rather than any appreciation for how that maps to the british diaspora of the british raj.
 so nice try,
-but the feed is more. pleasent when your metaphorical dicks are not in it.
+but the feed is more pleasent when your metaphorical dicks are not in it.
 i can tell every time you skew it.
 so perhaps the moda can take away whatever grant money you got from them.
-you are not that voice.)
+you are not that voice;
+you do not speak for the whole house. of kol yisrael.)

 and you are certainly not the roar of judah.

 the shofar sounds against enemies of kol yisrael?

-perhaps you ought to fear it a little more.
+perhaps you ought to fear those echoes a little more.

 ---